-In a world battling dependence on fossil fuels, every fuel factory that closes is a small step towards a greener future.
-But what happens once a chimney or an entire oil refinery is knocked down?
+In a world battling fossil fuel addiction, every fuel factory that closes is a small step towards a greener future.
+But what happens once a smokestack, or an entire oil refinery, is knocked down?
 Hangzhou, China has found the answer.

-A former oil refinery in the Chinese city is being transformed into a fantastic complex that includes a green park, an art and science museum, office buildings, retail establishments and other cultural spaces.
-It will be called (wow what a fantasy, guys) Hangzhou Oil Refinery Factory Park. the 45-acre park is located near the Grand Canal of China, as part of the government project to transform industrial sites into social spaces for the community.
-And God only knows how much there is a need for it in one of the countries listed among the world's leading polluters.
+A former oil refinery in the Chinese city is about to be transformed into a stunning complex that includes a green park, an art and science museum, office buildings, retail outlets and other cultural spaces.
+It will be called (wow, what a fantasy, guys) Hangzhou Oil Refinery Factory Park. the 45-acre park is located near the Grand Canal of China, as part of the government's project to transform industrial sites into social spaces for the community.
+And God only knows how much it is needed in one of the countries listed as one of the world's main polluters.

 Green Refinery, come to me

-Leading the project is the famous MVRDV architectural firm, an old acquaintance of our site.
+Leading the project is the famous architecture firm MVRDV, an old acquaintance of our site.
 Take a look to some previous work, we love these guys.
-The firm's architects plan to keep some of the larger structures, while transforming the smaller silos into immersive art spaces and commercial kiosks.
+The firm's architects plan to retain some of the larger structures, transforming the smaller silos into engaging art spaces and commercial kiosks.
 With an exceptional protagonist.

 One silo, one dream

-In the heart of the park, the new will stand out Art and Sci-Tech Center, made from a giant oil silo covered entirely in glass.
+In the heart of the park, the new will stand out Art and Sci-Tech Center, created from a gigantic oil silo covered entirely in glass.
 The facade of the building will be covered in LEDs, creating a dynamic and ever-changing exterior.
-The interior of the museum will host a circular exhibition hall, while rectangular boxes will be used for artists' studios, offices and commercial spaces.
+The interior of the museum will host a circular exhibition hall, while rectangular boxes will be used as artistic studios, offices and commercial spaces.
 A system of terraces connected by bridges will serve as a stage for large-scale performances and events.

-Naturally, a green park must have an ecological footprint.
-The former refinery was designed to be energy neutral, and will contribute to the city's energy grid by using the surfaces of the structures as energy generators.
-All that will be collected will find outlets to power vehicles and devices in special "photovoltaic points".
+Of course, a green park must have an ecological footprint.
+The former refinery was designed to be energy neutral, and will contribute to the city's energy grid by using the structures' surfaces as energy generators.
+All that is collected will find outlets to power vehicles and devices in special "photovoltaic points".

-It's nice to see pieces of the future flourish on the ruins of a "primitive" civilization like the fossil one.
+It is beautiful to see pieces of the future flourish on the ruins of a "primitive" civilization like the fossil one.
 I find it romantic.
 Of course, every era has what it deserves: in the Middle Ages they built palaces around archaeological remains.
-Today we have to do it around eco-monsters.
+Today we have to do it around ecomonsters.
 That's okay, though.
 It gives us the feeling that yes, maybe we can improve.